SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 <a name=""></a>
 ### Types of asset properties

-There are two types of asset properties, both fulfil different requirements:
+There are two types of asset properties, both fulfill different requirements:

 <a name=""></a>
 #### Simple asset property